wfalwt/xin/README.md

 # xin
-Xin is a util tool to import data from RDMS to HBase, currently MySQL is the only option.
+Xin is a util tool to import data from RDBMS to HBase, currently MySQL is the only option.